seetaresearch/dragon/docs/api/python/dragon/math.rst

   : Compute the index of minimum elements along the given axis.

   `atan2(...) <math/atan2.html>`_
-  : Compute the element-wise arc-tangent of two arguments.
+  : Compute element-wise arc-tangent of two arguments.

   `ceil(...) <math/ceil.html>`_
   : Compute the smallest integer not less than input.

   `clip(...) <math/clip.html>`_
-  : Compute the clipped input according to the given bounds.
+  : Clip input according to the given bounds.

   `cos(...) <math/cos.html>`_
   : Compute the cos of input.